 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X20 is notably larger (5 percent) than the Leica D-LUX Typ 109.
 However, the X20 is markedly lighter (13 percent) than the D-LUX Typ 109.
 In this context, it is worth noting that neither the D-LUX Typ 109 nor the X20 are weather-sealed.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The X20 was launched at a markedly lower price (by 50 percent) than the D-LUX Typ 109, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Leica D-LUX Typ 109 features a Four Thirds sensor and the Fujifilm X20 a 2/3 sensor.
 The sensor area in the X20 is 74 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.0 and 3.9.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.